SAPS Destroy Man-Made Bridge Over Limpopo River, Foreigners Used Structure to Enter SA Illegally

 SAPS destroy man-made bridge

-IOL reported that the South African Police Service recently destroyed a makeshift bridge near the border between South Africa and Zimbabwe.
+The South African Police Service recently destroyed a makeshift bridge near the border between South Africa and Zimbabwe.

-Police believe that the “man-made” bridge, built over the Limpopo River, was used to smuggle goods and people into and out of the country.
+Police believe that the “man-made” bridge built over the Limpopo River was used to smuggle goods and people into and out of the country.

 Read also